-In the meantime, it is crucial that you conduct a thorough investigation into the reputation of the park home site owner and the residents.
-Our conveyancing Solicitors will quickly pick up any reports of rip-off fees and/or bully-boy tactics.
+However, regardless of the reform, it is always really sensible that you conduct a thorough investigation into the reputation of the park home site owner and the residents.

 Our conveyancing solicitors advise and represent you in the park home purchase process from the beginning to completion.
 We will make sure to get the right legal advice, your interests are protected and you are all set up to enjoy your new home.